Vibeframe

 MCP Server (SSE only) developers that want a frontend directly inside users' VSCode-based IDEs.
 Simply include instructions to download the Vibeframe VSCode Extension from the Marketplace or include a link to https://vibeframe.dev where they can download the latest relase (Cursor and Windsurf do not support the Marketplace).

-All you, the MCP developer, needs to do is implement a /vibeframe
+All you, the MCP developer, needs to do is implement a /vibeframe endpoint from your server and runVibeframe: Open Vibeframe Panel and you're all set up!

 Features